 Anorexia nervosa has the highest mortality rate of any eating disorder.
 Commonly referred to as anorexia, the disorder is characterized by extreme caloric restriction resulting in weight loss, an intense fear of gaining weight, and a distorted body image.
 Individuals with this condition sometimes go undiagnosed, but researchers estimate that roughly 2 percent of women and 0.3 percent of men suffer from this disease.

 Researchers have found, by studying the genetic makeup of identical twins, that anorexia is 50 to 60 percent inheritable.
 Earlier genetic research has linked these same genomic regions to autoimmune disorders, including type 1 diabetes and rheumatoid arthritis.

 With the success of the Human Genome Project, which was completed in 2003; researchers can now study the impact of genetic code on a person’s health.
 The successful completion of the project gave scientist and physicians the ability, for the first time, to read the complete genetic code for building a human being.
 Currently, this DNA blueprint is used to research many other diseases and conditions.
 Hopefully, this new research will provide a better understanding as to why and how eating disorders develop, as well as offer additional treatment options.

 Experienced Healthcare professionals can help individuals identify eating disorders, as well as provide safe and effective treatment options.
-For additional information or questions about eating disorder treatment options, please contact the staff at River Centre Clinic (RCC).
+For additional information or questions about eating disorder treatment options, please contact the staff at Toledo Center (RCC).
 Their Eating Disorders Programs provide a full range of treatment options for both adolescents and adults.

 The EAT-26 (Eating Attitudes Test) assessment provides anonymous and quick feedback for a variety of eating-related health conditions.